libp2p/observation-deck/contribute.md

 The libp2p Observtion Deck is provides a catalogue of widgets, built on [libp2p Observer](https://github.com/libp2p/observer-toolkit) toolkits.
 Consult and [contribute to libp2p Observer](https://github.com/libp2p/observer-toolkit/blob/master/docs/contribute.md) repo instead for anything to do with the following:

- 1. The UI of the libp2p Observeration Deck site, for selecting and browsing widgets, which is built using the [libp2p Observer Catalogue]() package.
+ 1. The UI of the libp2p Observeration Deck site, for selecting and browsing widgets, which is built using the [libp2p observer Catalogue](https://github.com/libp2p/observer-toolkit/tree/master/packages/catalogue) package.
- 2. The control panel UI used for controlling data, including the timeline and controls such as Export Data, which comes from the [libp2p Observer Shell]()
+ 2. The control panel UI used for controlling data, including the timeline and controls such as Export Data, which comes from the [libp2p Observer Shell](https://github.com/libp2p/observer-toolkit/tree/master/packages/shell)
- 3. The underlying data management model behind widgets in the libp2p Observation Deck, which comes from the [libp2p Observer SDK]()
+ 3. The underlying data management model behind widgets in the libp2p Observation Deck, which comes from the [libp2p Observer SDK](https://github.com/libp2p/observer-toolkit/tree/master/packages/sdk)
- 4. The data format and protobuf schema used for the libp2p Introspection data consumed by the libp2p Observation Deck widgets, which comes from the [libp2p Observer proto]() package and follows a schema shared with the libp2p Introspection module.
+ 4. The data format and protobuf schema used for the libp2p Introspection data consumed by the libp2p Observation Deck widgets, which comes from the [libp2p Observer proto](https://github.com/libp2p/observer-toolkit/tree/master/packages/proto) package and follows a schema shared with the libp2p Introspection module.
- 5. Mock data samples included as "Samples" in the libp2p Observation Deck, which come from the [libp2p Observer Samples]() package.
+ 5. Mock data samples included as "Samples" in the libp2p Observation Deck, which come from the [libp2p Observer Samples](https://github.com/libp2p/observer-toolkit/tree/master/packages/samples) package.

 This repository is primarily intended for: